Finding Wesley Bloom

 Lawlessness was rampant in these early frontier days, and people generally had a high tolerance for misdeeds.
 But they drew the line at cattle rustling.
 It was relatively easy for outlaw gangs and greedy individuals to help themselves to someone else’s horses or cattle in the days of the open range.
 Because rustling was such a serious threat to struggling ranchers, justice was swift and harsh whenever a thief was caught.

-Once again, Melissa was left to care for the ranch and three children alone.
+Melissa, barely 19 years old, was left to care for the homestead and children alone.
 The prospect of five years alone, with no income, must have been soul-crushing.
-John and Lena, ages 14 and 12 respectively, went to live with their grandparents in Marquette, and we can only assume the local residents or her family in Meeteetse rallied around Melissa to help her maintain the ranch while caring for her toddler daughter. [xxiii]
+John and Lena, ages 14 and 12 respectively, went to live with their grandparents in Marquette.
+Frank and Emma Slack, Melissa’s brother and sister-in-law, leased the ranch and cattle in Wesley’s absence.
+The Slack homestead was adjacent to the Blooms, and I’m sure Frank and Emma were a huge support to Melissa and her toddler daughter. [xxii]

 What happened next illustrates the pioneer spirit, as well as the character and reputation of Wesley Bloom.
 In March 1901, William A. Richards, former governor, submitted a petition to Governor De Forest Richards, requesting a pardon for Wesley Bloom.
 The petition bears the signatures of more than 170 residents from surrounding communities, including Irma, Marquette, Ishawood, Cody, Valley, Clark, and Meeteetse.
 These signatures, obtained at great effort, represent a veritable “who’s who” list of Cody pioneers.